 But, it is unclear whether schizoaffective disorder is related to schizophrenia or mood disorders.
 It is thus, considered as a combination of both conditions.

-Types of Schizoaffective Disorder
+Types of schizoaffective disorder

 "Schizo" refers to the psychotic symptoms associated with schizophrenia.
 "Affective" refers to the mood symptoms of bipolar/depressive disorder.

-Since there are different types of mood disorders, there are also different types of schizoaffective disorders.
+Because there are different types of mood disorders, there are also different types of schizoaffective disorders.

 Symptoms of both schizophrenia and mania occur during an episode.